Nooneokf/temp-mail/public/blog/is-temp-mail-safe.md

 ## Is Temp Mail Safe?

-Yes, temp mail is safe when used for the right purposes.
+Yes, **temp mail is safe** when used for the right purposes.
-It helps protect your real email from spam, trackers, and data leaks by giving you a short-lived, anonymous address.
+It helps protect your real email from **spam, trackers, and data leaks** by giving you a short-lived, anonymous address.

-But: don’t use it for anything sensitive—like banking, personal logins, or password resets.
+But: **don’t use it for anything sensitive**—like banking, personal logins, or password resets.

 ---